-For the teams practicing an agile process, the sudden jump in email volumes is doable.
-But for the marketing operations leaders who were already struggling to keep up with email requests, adding one more campaign to the existing project list only intensifies existing challenges.
+For the teams practicing an agile process, the sudden jump in email requests is doable.
+But for the marketing operations leaders who were already struggling to keep up with those requests, adding one more campaign to the existing project list only intensifies existing challenges.
 When you are in the middle of the chaos, moving from one project to the next, it is difficult to identify the primary pain points in your email creation process, much less address them.
 But being able to name the problem is the first step to fixing it.

 Problem #1: Email campaigns take too long to get out the door

 If the time it takes for an email to go from idea to delivery is regularly delayed because of your review and approval process, then you have a problem.
 Something as simple as a revision to your footer content or an outdated image needing to be replaced in the email becomes a place delay point in the system.
 The product manager doesn’t like new copy, so the copywriter has to rewrite it, or a designer adds an unapproved photo.
 That email has to go back to the start of the approval process, taking up time that no one has.

 With the Stensul Email Creation Platform, permissions can be set so only approved images are available, and sections of the email can only be revised within parameters defined by Marketing Operations (MOPs).
 Reviews and approvals no longer have to be a back-and-forth process that lasts for days, even weeks.
 The process stays on track and deadlines are met.

 Problem #2: Your team keeps fixing the same content errors week to week

 Often MOPs teams tasked with managing email campaigns feel their hands are tied when it comes to streamlining the email creation process.
 When you have multiple business units contributing to your email creation process, it’s easy for branding guidelines to be overlooked — or worse, problematic creative elements get added to an email that end up causing rendering issues.